 Ed Slater is a longtime neighborhood resident and lives just around the corner from Peaslee on Main Street.
 Ed works for the Center for Respite Care in the newly formed St. Anthony Center at Liberty and Republic.
 The Center for Respite Care is a 24/7, 20 bed medical facility providing medical care and case management to folks experiencing homelessness and need a place to recover after a stay in the hospital.

-Ed and his partner, Stephen, share their place with three dogs – Hampton, Charlie and Juliet.
+Ed and his partner, Stephen, share their place with three dogs – Charlie, Juliet, and Ramiro.
 Long walks through the neighborhood are always delightful, especially a trip to the dog park in Washington Park.
 Activities outside of work include singing with the Cincinnati Men’s Chorus and volunteering as a mural tour guide for ArtWorks.

 Chris is faculty at Northern Kentucky University.
 In addition to his duties as a Peaslee board member, he co-directs the Over-the-Rhine Community Writing Collaborative, a partnership between Peaslee and NKU’s Department of English.
 The Collaborative promotes writing activities that honor and celebrate the voices of OTR residents and workers that have often been denied a space in public discourse and policy-making.